-for a program of clean cut, straight out, national Americanism, in deeds not less than words, and in internal and international matters alike, and to choose as a candidate a man who will not merely stand for such a program before election but will resolutely and in good faith put it through if elected. . .
+A New York dispatch, dated March | be to declare in unequivocal terms for a program of clean cut, straight out, national Americanism, in deeds not less than words, and in internal and international matters alike, and to choose as a candidate a man who will not merely stand for such a program before election but will resolutely and in good faith put it through if elected.

 "June is a long way off.
-Many then.
+Many things may occur between now and then.
 It is utterly impossible to say now with any degree of certainty who should be nominated at Chicago.

-The delegates should approach their task unhampered by any pledge except to bring to its accomplishment every ounce of courage, intelligence, and integrity they possess."
+The delegates should approach the nomination," the colonel says, their task unhampered by any pledge "and I will not permit any factional except to bring to its accomplishment fight to be made in my behalf.
+In- every ounce of courage, intelligence,